RedNigel/Queensland-gaming-machines/README.md

 hotel v club?
 Profit per machine?
 * Do the grants go back to communities which spend on pokies?
+* Can we generate a map of pokie venues using Google APIs? `ggmap` package?

 ### Write article for Medium